Hip Specialist – Loose Bodies

 What is the treatment for loose bodies in the hip?

-In patients where loose bodies are present within the hip and cause ongoing hip pain, surgery will need to be performed in order to remove the loose fragments and bone.
+In patients where loose bodies are present within the hip and cause ongoing hip pain, surgery will need to be performed in order to remove the loose fragments.
 Leaving loose fragments in the joint may lead to further deterioration of the articular cartilage.

 The good news is, unlike many other hip conditions and injuries, loose bodies in the hip are relatively easy to detect and surgically remove.
 Dr. Nwachukwu will use an arthroscopic surgical approach to remove the loose and lodged fragments.
 In the majority of patients, hip pain is reduced significantly once the loose bodies have been removed.
 Dr. Nwachukwu will also address any other pathology in the hip at the time of the removal of loose bodies.